Master of Education in Special Education

 Total Hours36

-Note: Courses are taught online (11 asynchronous online courses, 1 hybrid course)
+Note: Courses are taught online (11 asynchronous online courses, 1 online synchronous live lecture)

 Master of Education in Special Education with Educational Diagnostician Certification